< Pelvic inlet and outlet >

 The piriformis, obturator internus, and pelvic diaphragm must be studied in order to understand the architecture of the pelvis and the perineum.

-Repeatedly, the piriformis starting from the sacrum travels anterolaterally through greater sciatic foramen (superior to ischial spine).
+Repeatedly, the piriformis starting from the sacrum travels anterolaterally through the greater sciatic foramen (superior to ischial spine).
 The obturator internus first travels backward, passes through the lesser sciatic foramen (inferior to ischial spine), then travels forward (Figs. 7-6,7).
 The lower part of the obturator internus is hidden by the levator ani.
 A coronal plane below further demonstrates this spatial relationship.

 Strictly, a coronal plane does not show the whole rectum and anal canal simultaneously (Fig. 7-12).
-When dealing with the anal canal, we suppose that the anal triangle is horizontal to make it simple (Fig. 7-13,38)
+When dealing with the anal canal, we suppose that the anal triangle is horizontal to make it simple (Figs. 7-13,38)

 Whereas the upper part of the obturator internus belongs to the pelvic wall, its lower part belongs to the perineum.
 The lower part cannot be seen from the above due to the levator ani.
 Peculiarly, the origin of the levator ani is a thickened fascia of the obturator internus, called the tendinous arch (Fig. 7-9).